pirovc/ganon/docs/default_databases.md

 Due to differences between the default IBF used in ganon and the HIBF, it is recommended to lower the false positive when using the HIBF.
 A recommended value for high sensitivity is 1% (`--hibf --max-fp 0.001`).

 !!! hint
-    - For larger reference sets, huge amount of reads to query -> HIBF
+    - For large unbalanced reference sets, lots of reads to query -> HIBF
     - For quick build and more flexibility -> IBF (default)

-!!! warning
-    [raptor (v3.0.0)](https://github.com/seqan/raptor/releases/tag/raptor-v3.0.0) has to be installed to build databases with `--hibf`

 ### Top assemblies